Falling commodity prices are a huge challenge for the Malaysia economy, Southeast Asia’s third largest.

 Malaysia’s services sector represented 48.1% of GDP in 2013.
 This number increased by a substantial amount, but is lagging behind Singapore’s 73.4%.
 Its services industry also behind less-developed Thailand, where it makes up 52.4% of GDP.

 As such, Malaysia is highly susceptible to the fluctuation of raw material prices when compared to many of its neighbors in ASEAN.
 More diversification into the services sector is needed to fix this problem.
-The future of Malaysia’s economy depends on it.
+The future of the Malaysian market depends on it.

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017